mostlycoolmark/saltstack_tmate/README.md

 # installation

-Place this file into your execution modules into your execution modules directory (default: /srv/salt/_modules).
+Place this file into your execution modules directory (default: /srv/salt/_modules).

 Sync the module to your minions: